How to Create a Stunning Ranunculus Flower Arrangement

 Blogger Stephanie Ziajka shares ranunculus flower care tips on Diary of a Debutante

-5. Change the water every other day.
+5. Change the Water Regularly

-• Floral tape (and other supporters)Floral tape is great because it’s waterproof.
-Still, if you don’t have any on hand, regular tape works fine, too.
-I also like to keep chicken wire, flower frogs, and extra wide clear straws (for stem support) in my toolkit, as well.
+• Floral Tape and Other Stem Support Tools– These support tools help structure your arrangements, keeping the more delicate stems in place.
+Floral tape is great because it’s waterproof.
+If you don’t have any on hand, regular Scotch tape works fine, too.
+I also like to keep chicken wire, flower frogs, and extra wide clear straws in my toolkit, as well.

 Blogger Stephanie Ziajka holds hot pink ranunculus in a galvanized flower bucket on Diary of a Debutante